suseclues/csv_inventory/README.md

 - **File Extension**: Type of file (e.g., txt, csv, pdf).
 - **File Size (in bytes)**: Size of the file in bytes.
 - **Last Modified Time**: Date and time when the file was last modified.
-- **Hash Digest**: Representation of the file's contents for data integrity.
+- **Checksum**: Representation of the file's contents for data integrity.

 ## Example